 #yum install php55w --enablerepo=webtatic-archive

-Once successfully installed, restart Apache web server and check your PHP version using the following command below:
+Once successfully installed, now restart the Apache web server and check your PHP version using the following command below:

 #service httpd restart #php -v